DaedalicEntertainment/product-database/README.md

 ## Adding new data models

-1. Add model class with validation.
+1. Add model class with references (as nullable id with empty select item, if necessary) and validation.
 1. Scaffold pages.
 1. Replace query parameters by path variables.
 1. Add search.